-We ended our visit to the Scottish village of Dunning with a delicious Sunday lunch at the Kirkstyle Inn.
+I ended my visit to the Scottish village of Dunning with a delicious Sunday lunch at the Kirkstyle Inn.

 There’s something very special about a good Sunday lunch.
 Whether you’re meeting up with friends and family, or just nursing a sore head from Saturday night, it’s a great way to round off a weekend.

-Recently, Mark and I travelled to the village of Dunning in Scotland, where we’d been invited to stay at the Kirkstyle Inn.
-We stayed in the gorgeous Kirkstyle Rooms and enjoyed a delicious dinner and hearty breakfast at the Inn.
+Recently, I travelled to the village of Dunning in Scotland, where I’d been invited to stay at the Kirkstyle Inn.
+I stayed in the gorgeous Kirkstyle Rooms and enjoyed a delicious dinner and hearty breakfast at the Inn.

-So when they asked if we’d like to stay on for Sunday lunch as well, we accepted that invitation eagerly.
+So when they asked if I’d like to stay on for Sunday lunch as well, I eagerly accepted that invitation.

-Read on to discover why Sunday lunch was the perfect way to end our visit to the Kirkstyle Inn.
+Read on to discover why Sunday lunch was the perfect way to end my stay at the Kirkstyle Inn.

 How to get to the Kirkstyle Inn, Dunning

 You’ll find Dunning around 10 miles south-west of the city of Perth in Scotland.